nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 Supported Top Level Domain(TLD) include: .com, .org, .sg, .edu, .gov

 > **Note!**
-> While using other TLDs that have not been included in the list above might work, the intended behaviour is not guaranteed and might vary in such cases.
+> 1. While using other TLDs that have not been included in the list above might work, the intended behaviour is not guaranteed and might vary in such cases.
+> 2. This feature accepts uppercase characters too and converts it to lowercase for your convenience.
+Hence, a link like: `HTTPS//WWW.YOUTUBE.COM` would become `https://www.youtube.com`
+>
 Example for adding an external link:

 ````